Skip to content

 SESSION_KEY="generate a secret key using 'openssl rand -hex 32'"

-FRONTEND_ORIGIN_DEV="http://localhost" # the url of the web frontend, so as to avoid CORS errors
+FRONTEND_ORIGIN_DEV="http://localhost" # URL of the web frontend to avoid CORS errors

 4. Run docker-compose pull to pull the CCSync images.

-5. Run docker-compose up to finally start the project.
+5. Run docker-compose up to start the project.

-6. The frontend should now be available on localhost:80, backend on localhost:8000, and syncserver on localhost:8080
+6. The frontend should now be available at localhost:80, the backend at localhost:8000, and the sync server at localhost:8080.

 Prerequisites